vikejs/vike/README.md

 async function render({ Page, contextProps }) {
   // We only include the `<meta name="description">` tag if the page has a description.
-  // (A page can define `contextProps.docHtml.description` with its `addContextProps()` hook.) const description = contextProps.docHtml?.description let descriptionTag = ''
+  // (Pages define `contextProps.docHtml.description` with their `addContextProps()` hook.) const description = contextProps.docHtml?.description
+  let descriptionTag = ''
   if( description ) {
-    // Note how we use the `html` tag for an HTML segment descriptionTag = html`<meta name="description" content="${description}">` }
+    // Note how we use the `html` string template tag for an HTML segment. descriptionTag = html`<meta name="description" content="${description}">` }

-  // We use the `html` tag again for the overall HTML
+  // We use the `html` tag again for the overall HTML, and since `descriptionTag` is
-  // `descriptionTag` is already sanitized and will not be sanitized again return html`<html>
+  // already sanitized it will not be sanitized again. return html`<html>
     <head>
       ${descriptionTag}